the quaking bog

 the conversations will be shaped by the collective knowledge and curiosities that folks bring!

-**we will gather near the small parking lot next to the bog.
-BUT spots in that lot are pretty limited! if you’re in a car, consider getting there early and parking in the bigger lots by wirth lake or the eloise butler wildflower garden. both are about a .5 mile walk from the bog lot, and real nice walks.
+we will gather near the small parking lot next to the bog. spots in that lot are pretty limited! if you’re in a car, consider getting there early and parking in the bigger lots by wirth lake or the eloise butler wildflower garden. both are about a .5 mile walk from the bog lot, and real nice walks.

 PARKING: